Diede de Groot

-De Groot is a 33-time major champion, having won 17 titles in singles, and 16 titles in doubles.
-In 2021, she achieved the first calendar-year Super Slam in tennis history by winning all four singles major titles, the Paralympic gold medal, and the Wheelchair Tennis Masters title in women's singles.
-The following year, she became the first player in any discipline of tennis to "defend" the Grand Slam, and win all four majors in two consecutive years.
-De Groot also completed the Grand Slam in doubles in 2019, partnering Aniek van Koot.
+De Groot is a 42-time major champion, having won a record 23 titles in singles and 19 in doubles.
+De Groot had a three-year, 145-match, winning streak in singles, from a defeat in February 2021 to Yui Kamiji until a defeat in May 2024 to Li Xiaohui.
+During this streak she achieved the first calendar-year Super Slam in tennis history by winning all four major titles, the Paralympic gold medal, and the Wheelchair Tennis Masters title in women's singles in 2021.
+The following year, she became the first player in any discipline of tennis to defend the Grand Slam and win all four majors in two consecutive years, and did so yet again in 2023.
+At the 2024 French Open, she became the first player ever to achieve the quintuple career Grand Slam.

+In doubles, de Groot completed the Grand Slam in 2019, partnering Aniek van Koot.
 Apart from her major titles, de Groot has won multiple Wheelchair Tennis Masters titles between 2016 and 2018 in both singles and doubles, as well as gold medals in both disciplines at the 2020 Tokyo Paralympics.
 She was part of the Dutch team that won the World Team Cup on eight occasions between 2011 and 2019.

 Career

+Early years

 De Groot was born with unequal leg length and began her wheelchair tennis career at age seven.
 She started playing on the ITF Wheelchair Tennis Tour in 2009 as a junior player.
 During her time with the ITF, De Groot won the Cruyff Foundation Junior Masters in 2013 in singles and doubles.
 The following year, she won the 2014 Junior Masters in doubles.

+De Groot competed at the 2016 Summer Paralympics in singles and doubles competitions.
+While De Groot did not medal in singles, she won a silver medal in women's doubles.

+She has also appeared at the BNP Paribas World Team Cup in consecutive years from 2011 to 2019.
+At the World Team Cup, De Groot started as a junior in 2011 before competing a world team competitor in 2012.